nhatthanhtran/chess_colab_2022/README.md

 # chess_colab_2022
-A simple chess console application collaborate with cohorts
+A simple chess graphical application collaborate with cohorts